SiaFoundation/web/.changeset/cold-teachers-greet.md

 '@siafoundation/website': minor
 ---

-Updated the software sections across the website to reflect and advertise next-gen software, and restructure for more items.
+Software sections across the website now reflect and advertise next-gen software, restructured for more items.